KhanitthaLyn/KhanitthaLyn/README.md

 # 👋 Hi, I'm Khanittha!

-💻 Backend Engineer focusing on Microservices & scalable backend architecture (Java/Spring Boot).
+💻 Backend Developer exploring Microservices & distributed backend architecture (Java/Spring Boot).

-🌍 Preparing to move to Germany in 2026.
+🌍 Preparing to relocate to Germany in 2026.

-🚀 Core Skill: Applied Distributed Systems.
-Currently focusing on Monolith → Microservices migration to gain real-world architectural experience.
+🚀 Current Focus:
+Gaining real-world experience by refactoring a monolithic e-commerce project into microservices to understand service boundaries, communication patterns, and scalability challenges.

-➡️ Key Technologies in Practice:
+➡️ Key Areas I'm Learning & Practicing:

-* Asynchronous Communication: Implementing Event-Driven Architecture (EDA) with Apache Kafka.
+Asynchronous Communication: Exploring Event-Driven Architecture (EDA) and experimenting with Kafka for service decoupling.
-* Resilience: Applying the Saga Orchestration Pattern for guaranteed distributed transaction consistency.
-* Observability: Setting up Prometheus/Grafana with Actuator for proactive system monitoring.

-🚀 Started with pixels, fell in love with Logic.
-Now exclusively focused on High-Performance Java Backend & Microservices.
-My goal: Mastering Distributed Systems today to build the AI-driven backends of tomorrow.
+Resilience Patterns: Studying Saga/Outbox patterns for handling distributed workflows.

+Observability: Learning how to use Actuator, Micrometer, and basic monitoring tools to understand metrics and service health.

+🧠 Journey:
+Started as full-stack, but quickly realized my strength is in logic & backend system design.
+Now I’m fully focused on building a strong foundation in Java Backend, Microservices, and Distributed Systems — aiming to contribute to high-performance backend platforms in the future.

 ---